 Location: 17 36.75'S 163 07.23'E

 I am sad that we are out of the South Pacific and the magical islands of Polynesia, but I also could not be more excited that we are en route to Australia, a country that I have been lucky enough to spend time in on several occasions.
 I know everyone else on the crew is excited as well, and I can’t wait to share some of my favorite spots in the Whitsundays and Cairns with them.
-Today we motored along towards our destination, although we recently got some wind and chucked up the main sail, giving us an extra two knots going into the evening.
-Marine biology class was centered around learning about artificial reefs and marine protected areas (a relevant topic as we make our way towards one of the largest MPAs in the world – the Great Barrier Reef), and then we spent Leadership class playing some fun games that grouped us into personality categories as well as discussing methods of communication and why people are hardwired to get defensive when their core beliefs are challenged.
-After class, we resumed watches, enjoyed yet another beautiful sunset at sea and settled in to the cockpit together for a meal of shepherd’s pie.
+Today we motored along towards our destination, although we recently got some wind and chucked up the mainsail, giving us an extra two knots going into the evening.
+Marine biology class was centered around learning about artificial reefs and marine protected areas (a relevant topic as we make our way towards one of the largest MPAs in the world – the Great Barrier Reef).
+Then we spent Leadership class playing some fun games that grouped us into personality categories as well as discussing methods of communication and why people are hardwired to get defensive when their core beliefs are challenged.
+After class, we resumed watches, enjoyed yet another beautiful sunset at sea, and settled into the cockpit together for a meal of shepherd’s pie.